Share This Post

 Why did the police pull me over for DUI?

-This page answers the question, Why did the police pull me over for DUI?, and relates to the issue of probable cause for a DUI arrest.
+Why did the police pull me over for DUI?
+This page answers that question and relates to the issue of probable cause for a DUI arrest.
 A related issue is what is considered valid probable cause for a DMV hearing since that is also an issue that must be proven at your DMV hearing in a DUI.

 Orange County Police Training for DUI.

 Most of the Police Officers for local agencies, including the CHP, and the Orange County Sheriff’s Department, were trained at the Orange County Sheriff’s Academy, or other academies outside of Orange County, and almost all that handle Orange County DUI were trained through the 30 hour Cavanaugh course, for law enforcement.

 Data on Why Police Stop Drivers for DUI.

 Why do the police pull someone over for DUI?
 Well, building upon several previous NHTSA studies, researchers collected data from police officers from across the United States and developed a list of more than 100 driving cues that have been found to predict blood alcohol concentrations (BAC) of 0.08 percent or greater.
 The list was reduced to 24 cues during 3 field studies involving hundreds of drivers, and more than 12,000 enforcement stops.
 The driving behaviors identified by the officers are presented in the following four broad categories: